the-guish/aibox-web/about-this-project.md

 Code submissions could be done by pushing with git.

-Server runtime environment will be built with docker images allowing more freedom and speed to include new languages or libraries.
+Server runtime environment will be built with docker images allowing freedom and speed to include new languages or libraries.

 ## feedback on results
 All data from matches will be available for download by API.